BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified SysOps Administrator Associate 2024/README.md

 > - Think about using DeletionPolicy=Retain to skip deletions
 >
 > **UPDATE_ROLLBACK_FAILED**
-> - Can be caused by resources changed outside of CloudFormation, insufficient permissions, Auto Scaling Group that doesn’t receive enough signals…
+> - Can be caused by resources changed outside of CloudFormation, insufficient permissions, Auto Scaling Group that doesn't receive enough signals…
 > - Manually fix the error and then `ContinueUpdateRollback`
 >
 > A stack operation failed, and the stack instance status is `OUTDATED`.